 Self-drive Husky Sledding – Your Mushing Adventure

-I opted for a self-drive husky sled ride.
+I opted for this self-drive husky sled ride.
 Our tour started with a short introduction on how to operate a sled and in just a few minutes we were set to go.
 No previous experience is required, you just have to be physically capable to stand for a longer period of time and steer the sled.

 Is it difficult to drive a husky sled?
 Don’t worry, driving a dog-pulled sled is really easy and pretty straightforward.
 The dogs are well trained, so they do most of the work for you.
 All you have to do is steer a bit and help the dogs by pushing the sled when it goes uphill.
 If you get overly enthusiastic dogs as we did, you have to use the breaks once in a while in order to avoid passing other sleds as this might be a bit dangerous.
 All in all, I found driving a dog sled a very easy and enjoyable experience.